Regenerating agriculture

 Modern agriculture occupies 38% of the planet’s terrestrial surface.
 This is a significant amount of land; yet it continues to expand.
 Complex ecosystems such as rainforests are being bulldozed and converted into monocultures.
 These are reliant on fossil fuel inputs, multinational companies and artificial fertilisers, pesticides and herbicides to produce higher yields.
 This makes agriculture a dominant driver in the breakdown of global ecosystems.

 However, there are many alternatives to this extractive approach.
 These include Indigenous foodways, agroecology, organic and biodynamic agriculture, agroforestry, permaculture and holistic management – to name a few.
-Another prominent alternative has emerged in the thinking and practice of regenerative agriculture.
+All of these have the capacity to help regenerate agriculture.

 The storyline of regenerative agriculture